 What Led to the Investigation?

-NHTSA documents posted this week state the fires in these vehicles, according to consumer complaints, start on the left side of the engine compartment.
+NHTSA documents posted this week state that the fires in these vehicles, according to consumer complaints, start on the left side of the engine compartment.
 A terminal on the 12-volt battery may short to the frame, causing loss of electric power, engine stalling, or a fire.
-Most of the fires occurred while the vehicles were being driven.
+The majority of the fires happened while the vehicles were in motion.
 However, four owners complained that the fire broke out with the engine off.

-Toyota has not said anything about whether the SUVs should be parked outdoors until the matter is resolved, but said the company is cooperating with the probe.
-A spokeswoman for NHTSA told the Associated Press that the agency is collecting more information from Toyota and will instruct consumers whether or not they should park outdoors depending on what they find out.
+Toyota has not said whether the SUVs should be parked outdoors until the matter is resolved but said the company is cooperating with the probe.
+A spokeswoman for NHTSA told the Associated Press that the agency is collecting more information from Toyota and will instruct consumers whether or not they should park outdoors based on what they find out.

 NHTSA says improper battery installation or front-end collision repair was a factor in the complaints.
-The agency says the RAV4 has a higher number of fire complaints in the battery area than comparable vehicles.
-Investigators say they are trying to understand better what contributes to the fires.
-The vehicles are not being recalled just yet.
+The agency says the RAV4 has more fire complaints in the battery area than comparable vehicles.
+Investigators say they are trying to better understand what contributes to the fires.
+The vehicles have not been recalled yet.
 But the investigation could potentially lead to a recall if NHTSA officials find that there is a safety issue.

 The Need for Prompt Recalls